 Leaving the battery charger on whenever AC power is available is a good idea.
 It will keep the batteries fully charged.
 After the batteries are recharged, it provides a maintenance or trickle charge as needed.
-The battery charger is under the starboard side cabin seat cushion.
+The battery charger is under the chart table.
 Refer to the manufacture's owner's manual for operating procedures.